Zeno97/cordova-plugin-jitsi-meet-sdk/README.md

 - If serverURL is not specified by default is "https://meet.jit.si".

-- All feature flags not specified by default are false.
+- All feature flags not specified are in their default value.

 - All boolean options by default are false.